walles/git-commit-message-plus/README.md

 ### TODO

-- No highlighting of too-long subject lines, leave that to the error reporting.
-- Add diagnostic.
-Inspiration from [the docs][diagnostics-docs] and from [an extension][sample-extension].
 - Make sure diagnostics are applied to newly opened files, not just on file edits
+- Make an icon
 - Have unit tests that don't launch VSCode
 - Mark commit message subject line in bold, it _is_ a heading after all.
-- Make an icon
 - Move all tests under the same top subdirectory
 - `npm test` in CI
 - Validate code formatting in CI